afaqirz67/ProjectRobo-A/README.md

 ## Change in plan
 After some time and thinking about the desired output and the required input, I have come to the idea that my planning for the robot's interior design should be changed.
-The change is caused by the fact that using a bluetooth shield in my design would require an Android device and app to control the and send signals to the robot's reciever.
+The change is caused by the fact that using a Bluetooth shield in my design would require an Android device and app to control and send signals to the robot's receiver.
 I wanted my robot to be able to communicate with IOS devices and apps.
-To solve this issue, I thought of using a wifi shield and be able to control the robot with an IOS device, but it seemed that controlling the robot with a wifi would have slowed than the process of sending and recieving signals between the robot and the controller.
-For this issue to be solved, I chose to use an ESP32 microcontroller rather than the a wifi shield.
-I will be using using bluetooth for communication, which will provide the communication rate a reasonable speed.
+To solve this issue, I thought of using a wifi shield and being able to control the robot with an IOS device, but it seemed that controlling the robot with a wifi would have slowed the process of sending and receiving signals between the robot and the controller.
+For this issue to be solved, I chose to use an ESP32 microcontroller rather than a Wi-Fi shield.
+I will be using Bluetooth for communication, which will provide the communication rate at a reasonable speed.
 Moreover, I will still be able to use an IOS device and app to control the robot.
-Obviously this change in design will effect the other parts too.
+Obviously, this change in design will affect the other parts too.
 The ESP32 microcontroller will be replacing the Arduino Mega board, but there would be another issue caused by that.
 The ESP32 won't be able to replace the Mega board by itself because it doesn't have the capability of controlling 22 servos.
 In order to solve this issue, I will be using servo drivers.
 The specific board would be the Adafruit 16-Channel 12-bit
 PWM/Servo Driver which has the capability of running 16 servos, so I'll be using two of them.
 A buck converter would be needed to convert the power to 3.3 for the ESP32 board.
-And the servos will be powerd by both the ESP board and the servo drivers which each recieve 6v of power.
+The servos will be powered by both the ESP board and the servo drivers which each receive 6v of power.
 The last change would be the battery.
-For this design I would be using 4 double A batteries to power up the servos and the boards.
-Moreover, the customization of the boards will cause a change in the robots inerior part design, so that the new boards can fit in it easily.
-A battery holder will be placed in the bottom part of the body, so that replacing the battries wouldn't require any extra work.
+For this design, I would be using 4 double A batteries to power up the servos and the boards.
+Moreover, the customization of the boards will cause a change in the robots' interior part design, so that the new boards can fit in it easily.
+A battery holder will be placed in the bottom part of the body so that replacing the batteries won't require any extra work.
 The flowchart below shows a better picture of what this design looks like.